Azure/azure-osconfig/docs/modules.md

 Question | Answer
 -----|-----
 Component | CommandRunner
-Object | CommandArguments
+Object | commandArguments
-Setting | CommandId
+Setting | commandId
 Access | Desired (matching CommandStatus.CommandId as reported) Description | The identifier for this command, as provided with the command request Value type | String
 Supported values | Any UTF-8 character string up to 256 bytes long.
-Links two objects | Yes.
-CommandArguments with CommandStatus.
-The setting value identifies a command and links this desired CommandArguments object with the reported CommandStatus object.
+Links two objects | Yes. commandArguments with commandStatus.
+The setting value identifies a command and links this desired CommandArguments object with the reported commandStatus object.
 Relation to other settings | None
 Required | Yes

 Question | Answer
 -----|-----
 Component | CommandRunner
-Object | CommandStatus
+Object | commandStatus
-Setting | CommandId
+Setting | commandId
 Access | Reported
 Description | The identifier for this command, originally provided via a CommandArguments object, now reported back to indicate the command this result (status) is for.
 Value type | String
 Supported values | Any UTF-8 character string up to 256 bytes long.
-Links two objects | Yes.
-CommandArguments with CommandStatus.
-The setting value identifies a command and links this reported CommandStatus object with the respective desired CommandArguments object.
+Links two objects | Yes. commandArguments with commandStatus.
+The setting value identifies a command and links this reported commandStatus object with the respective desired commandArguments object.
 Relation to other settings | None
 Required | Yes